 Our curriculum integrates social- emotional learning content with other academic areas and gives children daily opportunities to practice skills such as emotional self-regulation and problem-solving.
 Teachers further support social development by helping children learn how to resolve interpersonal conflicts.

-In our Chinese immersion program, the children will learn most of their subjects in the Mandarin Chinese, we will also spend half hour per day to teach English literacy.
+In our Chinese immersion program, the children will learn most of their subjects in the Mandarin Chinese, we will also spend half hour per day to teach English language literacy.

 English Language Art (taught in English)